 - Second draft -> Issues

 Rules on writing summarized contents

-This can be done in a lot of ways, though I can't really say I would only follow one rule at all times.
-However, the most important thing to get an article done is to make it as layman as I can possibly understand in the future.
+This can be done in a lot of ways, though I can't really say I will only follow one rule at all times.
+However, the most important thing to get a writing done is to make it as layman as I can possibly understand in the future.

 To write a narrative essay, you’ll need to tell a story (usually about something that happened to you) in such a way that he audience learns a lesson or gains insight.

 To write a descriptive essay, you’ll need to describe a person, object, or event so vividly that the reader feels like he/she could reach out and touch it.